-In the above screenshot, we have some numbers from 1 to 5 in sequence.
+The above screenshot shows some numbers from 1 to 5 in sequence.
 Now Let’s try to merge any of the numbers with one or more than one cell.
-First, select the range of those cells that we need to merge together, as shown below.
+First, select the range of those cells that we need to merge, as shown below.

 Above, we have selected the cell from B2 to D2 in a range.
 Now select Merge Cells from the drop-down list of Merge & Center, as shown in the below screenshot.

-Once we click on it, the selected cells will get merged as one single cell.
+Once we click on it, the selected cells merge into one cell.
 And the data present in the first cell will be the only cell data carried in other merged cells, as shown in the below screenshot.

 Let’s see what happens when we merge the cell number B5 and B6, as selected in the below screenshot.

-Once we do that, the selected cells will get merged with only one value: the first or upper value from the range, as shown below.
+Once we do that, the selected cells will merge with only one value: the first or upper value from the range, as shown below.

 After that, all the merged cells will get separated, and only the upper or first value will be retained further, as shown below, losing the rest of the value.